 Lastly, it is difficult to imagine how timesharing can sell when there are readily available rental weeks costing less than the annual cost of maintenance dues.
 Some developers don't have to contend with this in a major way, but it's hard to see how those that do can stay in business.

-Still, there are reasons to be hopeful about 2013.
-Provided the economy continues to improve, this will boost timesharing both in terms of more people being able to buy the product and more people being inclined to do so.
-An improved economy will also reduce foreclosures and delinquencies.
-The economic crisis has hastened the consolidation process in the vacation ownership industry, a process that was already evident before the crunch.
-The developers that have emerged to lead the industry are financially strong.
+Still, there are reasons to be hopeful about 2014.
+The economic crisis of 2008 is receding even if some of its devastation has not.
+The economy has been growing, albeit it moderately, for some time now.
+Unemployment is slowly being reduced.
+In timesharing, foreclosures and delinquencies are down for most developers.
+The developers that lead the industry are financially strong.
 Less capital intensive methods of operation have not only been discovered, they are developing a solid track record.
-Examples include WVO’s WAAM5, HGV’s deal with LV Tower 52 LLC to market and sell Elara (the former Westgate property), and Bluegreen’s fee-for-services business; these all appear to be working very well.
-And then there’s the constant: timeshare owners show up and vacation (with occupancy rates averaging 80% at timeshare resorts) and they like what they’ve bought (with 85% of owners being either ‘satisfied’ or ‘very satisfied’ with their purchase).
-Hopefully, in 2013, the industry can sustain the momentum it gathered in 2012, and record a second straight year of solid growth.
+Examples include WVO's WAAM) and HGV's and Bluegreen's fee-for-services businesses.
+New products and services, like Ski & Sea's Inventory Smart Management (a web-based item inventory system) and Raintree's Hopscotch (a private online travel club) continue to emerge.
+And then there's the constant: timeshare owners show up and vacation (with occupancy rates averaging 80% at timeshare resorts) and they like what they've bought (with 85% of owners being either 'satisfied' or 'very satisfied' with their purchase).
+Hopefully, in 2014, the industry can build further upon the momentum it has gathered the past few years, and continue to record solid growth rates and profits.

 Two developers submitted only 2012 data, and Starwood Vacation Ownership did not divulge fractional sales for 2012 or 2011.